Squirrels of North America

 In his book My First Summer in the Sierra, published in 1911, Scottish-American writer and environmentalist John Muir (1838-1914) writes: “The (marmot) of the bleak mountains is a very different sort of mountaineer – the most bovine of rodents, a heavy eater, fat, aldermanic in bulk and fairly bloated, in his high pastures, like a cow in a clover field.
 One woodchuck would outweigh a hundred chipmunks, and yet he is by no means a dull animal.
 In the midst of what we regard as storm-beaten desolation he pipes and whistles right cheerily, and enjoys long life in his skyland homes.”

-Yellow-bellied marmot (Marmota flaviventris), resting on a rock, Sequoia National Park, California.
+The marmot John Muir writes about, is the yellow-bellied marmot (Marmota flaviventris).
+This one is resting on a rock in Sequoia National Park, California.
 (Photo copyright © by Kaj Halberg)

-IUCN Red List of Threatened Species, 2017: Cynomys gunnisoni, C. leucurus, C. mexicanus, C. parvidens, website: iucnredlist.org
+iucnredlist.org, the IUCN Red List of Threatened Species, 2017: Cynomys gunnisoni, C. leucurus, C. mexicanus, C. parvidens.

 Macdonald, D. (ed.)
 1984.
 The Encyclopedia of Mammals.
 Facts on File